-The number of domestic and foreign applications filed with Trilateral Offices for the years 1997 and 1998 is shown in the graph below:
+The number of domestic and foreign applications filed with Trilateral Offices for the years 1998 and 1999 is shown in the graph below:

-The number of applications filed at the JPO increased by around 10 400 or 2.6% and remains the highest.
-9 100 more applications were filed with the EPO, an increase of 13%.
-The number of applications filed at the USPTO increased by 27 800 or 13%.
+The number of applications filed at the JPO increased by 3 723 or 0.9% and remains the highest.
+7 108 more applications were filed with the EPO, an increase of 8.6%.
+The number of applications filed at the USPTO increased by 27 125 or 11.2%.

-In 1998, domestic filings in the JPO form 89% of total filings; for the USPTO and the EPO they form 56% and 50% of total filings respectively.
-The number domestic filings in the JPO and the USPTO are approximately equivalent to the number of first filings.
+In 1999, domestic filings in the JPO form 89% of total filings; for the USPTO and the EPO they form 55% and 50% of total filings respectively.
+The numbers of domestic filings in the JPO and the USPTO are approximately equivalent to the number of first filings.
 Domestic EPO filings are defined as the total of EPO filings by residents of EPC Member States.
-Only a low proportion thereof are first filings at the EPO, which is explained by the filing practice in EPC States.
-The first application is generally filed at a national Office.
-A subsequent filing at the EPO follows if the invention is judged to be worthy of European protection.
-Consequently, the number of domestic filings at the EPO form residents of EPC States were 3 775 in 1997 and 5 247 in 1998, respectively 10.3% and 12.7% of domestic European filings
+Only a low proportion of these are first filings at the EPO, which is explained by the filing practice in EPC States since the first application is generally filed at a national Office.
+A subsequent filing at the EPO follows if the invention is judged to be worthy of protection throughout Europe.
+Consequently, the number of domestic filings at the EPO is not equivalent to the number of first filings.
+The first filings with the EPO from residents of EPC States were 5 916 in 1998 and 6 786 in 1999, respectively 14.3% and 15.1% of domestic European filings

-The breakdown of applications in Trilateral Offices by country of origin in 1997 and 1998 is as follows:
+The breakdown of applications in Trilateral Offices by country of origin in 1998 and 1999 is as follows:

-Compared to 1997, the share of filings from EPC increased slightly in the JPO and in the USPTO.
-The share of filings from Japan was stable in the USPTO, and decreased by 1 point in the EPO.
-The share of filings from the United States is unchanged in the JPO and increased by 1 point in the EPO.
-The share of filings from outside the trilateral blocs was stable in the three Offices.
+Compared to 1998, the share of filings from EPC increased slightly in the JPO and in the USPTO.
+The share of filings from Japan decreased by 1 point in the EPO and in the USPTO.
+The share of filings from the United States is unchanged in the JPO and decreased by 1 point in the EPO.
+The share of filings from outside the trilateral blocs decreased in the JPO, but increased in the EPO.